cea-hpc/modules/doc/source/cookbook/new-features-without-breaking-old-module.rst

 When working on large infrastructure, sometimes the ``module`` command is not deployed with the same version everywhere.
-You may have for instance some old cluster that still uses Modules version 3.2 and a newer supercomputer where the lastest version of Modules 4 is available.
+You may have for instance some old cluster that still uses Modules version 3.2 and a newer supercomputer where the latest version of Modules 4 is available.
 In such situation it may however be desired to share the same modulefile catalog.

 People providing software that build software and generate the modulefiles to